thinhnd2104/fastparquet/docs/source/details.rst

     df[col] = df[col].astype('category')

-Fastparquet will automatically use metadata information to load such columns as categorical *if* the data was written by fastparquet.
+Fastparquet will automatically use metadata information to load such columns as categorical *if* the data was written by fastparquet/pyarrow.

-To efficiently load a column as a categorical type for data from other parquet frameworks, include it in the optional keyword parameter ``categories``; however it must be encoded as dictionary throughout the dataset.
+To efficiently load a column as a categorical type for data from other parquet frameworks, include it in the optional keyword parameter ``categories``; however it must be encoded as dictionary throughout the dataset, *with the same labels in every part*.

 .. code-block:: python